 Launde Abbey Chapel

-We’re always pleased to welcome visitors into the prayerful and serene medieval Chapel that lies at the heart of the Abbey’s life.
+At other times we’re pleased to welcome visitors into the prayerful and serene medieval Chapel that lies at the heart of the Abbey’s life.
 The most ancient part of Launde, built as part of the original monastery church early in our 900 years of history, the Chapel bears witness to centuries of worship and devotion with it’s Norman arches, fourteenth century stained glass, sixteenth century monument to Gregory Cromwell, and twentieth century art.

 Visitors are welcome to take part in our daily worship.
 Our services are simple, quiet and reflective, following the pattern of the Church of England’s Common Worship service book.
 We provide books for everyone and, since we’re used to having guests unfamiliar with Anglican worship, we always provide plenty of direction to help people join in meaningfully.
 Our service times each day are: